Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks

-For the background samples, we find in practice that the best CNN performance is obtained by training with \textit{simulated} detector noise and glitches, rather than real glitchy detector noise.
-We therefore use Gaussian noise with a power spectrum that follows the design curve for the LIGO detectors \cite{aligo_design} to model the stationary component of the LIGO-Virgo background noise.
-We model glitches by generating WNBs following the same procedure as for signals except that the WNB properties are independent and uncorrelated between detectors.
+For the background population we find in practice that the best CNN performance is obtained by training with \textit{simulated} detector noise and glitches, rather than real glitching detector noise.
+The simulated glitches are WNBs with parameters drawn from the same distribution as for GWBs, but independently between detectors (\textit{i.e.}, a different WNB is used for each detector).
+Using simulated background allows us to control the glitch rate in the training set; we will show in Section~\ref{sec:ratios} that we can vary this rate to improve the performance at low false alarm rates.
+Furthermore, using WNBs for the glitches prevents the CNNs from learning to distinguish GWBs from glitches based on the morphology; this is critical since we do not know the true morphology of GWBs.

+In the remainder of this section we detail the training process for each model.
+All training data were generated using the \textsc{MLy} package \cite{mly} and its generator function, with elements of the \textsc{PyCBC} \cite{pyCBC} and \textsc{GWpy}\cite{gwpy} package to project the signal onto the detectors and apply time-of-flight differences to the signals arriving at the various detector locations.
+For training the models we used \textsc{Keras} \cite{keras}.
+More details and the codes are available at our repository \cite{scripts} and the mly package ~\cite{mly}.